NOSALRO/algevo/README.md

 ## Running the Examples

 There are numerous examples under `src/examples`.
-If the compilation procedure has successfully completely, you can run them by `./build/example_name`.
+If the compilation procedure has completed successfully, you can run them by `./build/example_name`.

 ## Citing AlgEvo